If you have been designated to take minutes at an IS meeting, the following suggestions should make your job as recording secretary easier.

 - Name of the committee or group and its hierarchical place within ACRL IS, followed by meeting name or kind (a regular or special meeting called to discuss a specific topic), and then date, time, and place of the meeting.
 For example:

-- Names of committee members excused / absent.
-You may need to verify with the chair before or after the meeting regarding excused absences.
+- Names of committee members excused or absent.
+You may need to verify excused absences with the chair.

-- Announcements or issues for discussion from the IS Advisory Council meeting.
+- Announcements or issues for discussion from the IS Executive Committee or the IS Advisory Council.

 - Items discussed in order listed on the agenda.
 Briefly describe main points discussed and state actions taken.
 A full transcript of the discussion is not necessary, but be sure to include actions, votes, resolutions, motions, etc.